AzureIoTGBB/iot-edge-offline-dashboarding/documentation/manufacturing-kpis.md

   |> first()
 ```

-We then union the result with a dummy record so that result will have at least one table even if we don't have any STATUS values in the current time range ([[range]]) .
-Otherwise tableFind function raises error.
+Then union the result with the dummy record so that the result will have at least one table, even if there aren't any STATUS values in the current range.

 ```
 firstStatusTimestamp=